 The third and last step is called "The Deans' Vote" (Eduniversal, 2023a).
-This step contradicts one of the aims of the Eduiversal ranking, which is not to generate a vertical ranking of institutions."
-The Deans' Vote" is a kind of assessment made by the peer HEIs where Deans and Directors are allowed to vote to create the final ranking within each League (Eduniversal, 2023c).
+This step contradicts one of the aims of the Eduiversal ranking, which is not to generate a vertical ranking of institutions."The Deans' Vote" is a kind of assessment made by the peer HEIs where Deans and Directors are allowed to vote to create the final ranking within each League (Eduniversal, 2023c).
+This step is similar to reputation surveys as it involves experts giving feedback on institutions' performance.

 QS has developed a system to distinguish between the quality of institutions, known as the QS Star rating system.
 This system assigns a rating of 0 to 5+ Stars to institutions based on various criteria.
 This rating system can assist students in making more informed decisions, while institutions can utilize it as a marketing tool to enhance their visibility (QS, 2023c).
 By employing the rating system, institutions can identify their areas of weakness and receive a comprehensive evaluation for each criterion.
 The five core criteria used by QS include Research, Academic Development, Teaching, Employability, and Internationalisation (QS, 2023e).
 A leaflet has been published by QS, summarizing the requirements that universities must fulfill to attain a 5 Star rating (QS, 2023d).
-According to QS, 2023d, the following criteria must be met by an institution in order to achieve this rating:
+According to (QS, 2023d), the following criteria must be met by an institution to achieve this rating: